How much do you pay in taxes when you sell an NFT?

 If you’re not sure what category your NFT falls into, you should reach out to a with details about your specific situation. tax professional Long-term capital gains rate

-How to report your NFT taxes

-Gains and losses from your capital assets (including your NFTs) must be reported on IRS Form 8949 and included with Schedule D.
+How to report your NFT taxes from your capital assets (including your NFTs) must be reported on IRS Form 8949 and included with Schedule D. losses

 If the NFTs you are trading are considered to be collectibles, it's recommended that you report all of your collectibles disposals on a separate 8949 from your other capital assets.
 Add each collectible disposal to 8949 and sum up your total short-term and long-term collectibles trading gains/losses for the year.